SUMIF Google Sheets Formula

 Explore More Google Sheets Formulas

-Returns the exponential of a complex number in Google Sheets.
+Converts a decimal number to octal in Google Sheets.

 Learn moreTransform Your Spreadsheet Experience